5 common mistakes when buying term life insurance online

 Get the best coverage for you and your loved ones by avoiding these frequent mistakes

-Let’s get something out of the way right up front: if you’re avoiding the chore of buying term life insurance because you expect it to be a major hassle, don’t.
-Times change and so has the experience of purchasing life insurance.
+Let’s get something out of the way right up front: If you’re avoiding the chore of buying term life insurance because you expect it to be a major hassle, don’t.
+Times change and so has the experience of shopping for life insurance.

 What kind of policy are you really buying?

-There’s a lot of life insurance out there, and not all companies are invested in matching you with the absolute best policy for your situation.
-Rather than focusing on products that are easier to sell or provide more profit to the company, you want a company that works with you to choose products that align with what you actually need.
+There’s a lot of types of life insurance out there, and not all insurers are invested in matching you with the absolute best policy for your situation.
+Rather than focusing on products that are easier to sell or provide more profit to the issuer, you want an insurer that works with you to choose products that align with what you actually need.

 Additionally, if you’re in the market for term life insurance, make sure you are actually getting term life, not another type of insurance like an accidental death policy.
 This isn’t the same as term life.

 Accidental death insurance, for example, will only pay a death benefit to your beneficiaries if you die because of an accident.
 This might seem reasonable, but keep in mind that, over time, you’re probably a lot more likely to die due to illness rather than an accident.

 Sure, there are some situations where accidental death insurance might make sense.
 For example, if you wouldn’t qualify for medically underwritten coverage due to an illness, it might be your best option for having some kind of coverage to help financially protect your family.
 If you would qualify for medically underwritten coverage, though, accidental death insurance can leave you gambling on how you might die.